nelly2k/notes/coding/aws/beanstalck.md

 - all at once.
 Deploys to all instances, all instances are going to out of services.
 Suitable for dev and test env.
 - rolling.
 In batches.
 No ideal for performance sensitive systems.
 - rolling with additional batch.
 Launces additional batches.
 - immutable.
 Deploys to fresh instances, when passed health check then deploys to others.
 Maintain a full capacity.
+- blue/green - CNAME DNS entry changed when new version is fully up, leaving old version in place until new is fully verified.
+No downtime.

 ## Configuration
 Environment can be customized using config files. packages to install, Linux users and groups, run shell commands, specify services pr configure load balancer.